 Inner West DCP and Marrickville DCP Leichhardt DCP Comment Land & development to which DCP applies Land identified as flood prone on the Flood Control Lot Map, which consists of land which is in the flood planning area for mainstream flooding and/or in the flood planning level for overland flooding.
 Land identified as flood control lots on provided maps, for works where the assessed value is greater than \$50,000 or where Council considers the works are likely to substantially increase the risk of flooding on or near the site.
 Both controls aim to achieve generally the same purpose.
 Clause should clearly identify land shown on any mapping, in the FPA and below the FPL, in the case where mapping may not exist.
 Consider if value (\$) of works is appropriate, footprint of works may be more appropriate.
-Specified development types New residential development Minor alterations - residential development Non habitable additions or alterations New non-residential development Non-residential development - additions Change of use of existing buildings Subdivison Filling of flood prone lands Single dwelling residential or dual occupancy development Multi unit residential development for 3 or more dwellings Commercial, industrial and mixed use development Subdivision Special uses (emergency services, accommodation or treatment of children, the aged, disabled or vulnerable) Categories should be aligned with zoning and contain subcategories such as: New development, Replacement development, Extension, Non habitable, Etc.
+Specified development types New residential development Minor alterations - residential development Non habitable additions or alterations Single dwelling residential or dual occupancy development Multi unit residential development for 3 or more dwellings Categories should be aligned with zoning and contain sub- categories such as: • New development, • Replacement development, • Extension,